Stomach cancer

 You may have chemotherapy before and after surgery, or only after surgery.
 This is to reduce the risk of the cancer coming back.
 Whether you have chemotherapy or not depends on how far the cancer has grown.

 You have your treatment through a drip into a vein.
-You may also have tablets, depending on the treatment you’re having.
-You usually have your treatment every two or three weeks, with a rest in between.
+You may also have tablets, depending on the treatment you have.
+You usually have your treatment every three weeks, with a rest in between.

-Side-effects vary depending on the chemotherapy drugs you’re having.
+Side-effects can vary depending on the chemotherapy medicines you have.
 So, ask your doctor or chemotherapy nurse for more information.

 Radiotherapy